Mechanical calculator machines, mid-20th Century

 What follows in this section is very much a simplification of how mechanical calculators worked, but it will serve as a basis for explaining what the calculators were like to use, which is in the next section.

-Trust me it is very simple when you are used to it, but is easier to demonstrate than to put into words.
+Trust me, it is very simple when you are used to it, but is easier to demonstrate than to put into words.
 If you would like a thorough explanation for the Brunsviga 13RK, the first few pages of the manufacturer's instruction booklet are in large legible images.
-Just click the small images.
+Just tap/click the thumbnails.

-The Brunsviga 13RK was capable of more than simple addition, subtraction, multiplication and division: it could also do square roots, percentages and currency conversions.
+The was capable of more than simple addition, subtraction, multiplication and division: it could also do square roots, percentages and currency conversions.
+The following are just two examples.

 Pros and cons of mechanical calculating machines